kiva/fsp-sdk/samples/dotnet/README.md

 ## Running the repayments API example
 1. navigate to the `./samples/dotnet` directory
 2. to run the list loans example, run this command `dotnet run --project repayments/repayments.csproj`

+## Running the repayments API example
+1. navigate to the `./samples/dotnet` directory
+2. to run the list loans example, run this command `dotnet run --project journal/journal.csproj`